 Thangam has lived in the St Werburgh's area of the constituency since 1991.
-She started out as a professional cellist but for the last 25 years her main focus has been working locally, nationally and internationally to end domestic violence.
+She started out as a professional cellist, but for the 25 years before she became an MP her main focus was working locally, nationally and internationally to end domestic violence.

 She moved to Bristol to be Women’s Aid’s first ever National Children’s Officer, setting up support projects in refuges across the UK for children.
-Since then she has helped to increase the quality and quantity of domestic violence interventions helping women, men and children; victims, perpetrators and witnesses.
+She helped to increase the quality and quantity of domestic violence interventions helping women, men and children; victims, perpetrators and witnesses.

 After diagnosis in June 2015, Thangam received treatment for breast cancer over the rest of 2015.
 During this time she worked solely in the constituency, but she began a phased return to Westminster in March 2016.

 She was Shadow Minister for Culture, Media and Sport between January 2016 and June 2016; and in October 2016 she rejoined the shadow front bench when she was appointed a Labour Whip - a role she still hold.

-Thangam has a number of other areas of interest including women’s equality, domestic violence, arts and culture, the environment and climate change, and Britain’s relationship with Europe.
+Thangam has a number of other areas of interest including women’s equality, arts and culture, the environment and climate change, autism, and Britain’s relationship with Europe.
 In July 2017, she became the species champion for the Shrill Carder Bee!

-In Bristol, Thangam is working to address the effects of the housing crisis in the city, to preserve and strengthen its cultural scene, and to promote its environmental sustainability.
+In Bristol, Thangam is working to tackle the effects of the housing crisis in the city, to preserve and strengthen its cultural scene, and to promote its environmental sustainability.

 If you would like to contact Thangam, please see her ‘contact’ page.